Is Copper a Good Investment?

 Copper experts, analysts and researchers are all bullish on prices, but there are some key differences about how they see the market.

-With prices rising as much as 75% over the past 18 months, some analysts see more upside.
+With prices rising over the past 18+ months, some analysts see more upside.
 “Copper demand is mega-cyclical,” says Steve Halcrow, the director of research with investment firm Graham Capital Management.
 “And right now we’re in a very strong upcycle.”

 Other experts say prices will face more headwinds in coming years amid increasing supply.
 According to a recent research note from Goldman Sachs, copper production capacity is expected to increase by around 11% in the next several years, which may lead to a supply surplus.
 As a result, prices are likely to “decline significantly as early as 2018” from current highs, Goldman says.